How climate change helped make Hurricane Ida one of Louisiana’s worst

 Kimberly Wood, an atmospheric scientist at Mississippi State University, went to bed with a sinking feeling in her gut.

-Then she woke Sunday to reports from the National Hurricane Center that peak winds were now 150 miles per hour.
+She woke Sunday to reports from the National Hurricane Center that peak winds were at 150 miles per hour.
 She thought of all the people who would not have time to evacuate in response to the sudden escalation.

 She looked again at satellite images showing what scientists call a “well-organized” storm.